renpy/renpy/sphinx/source/config.rst

 .. var:: config.has_autosave = True

-    If True, the game will autosave.
-If False, no autosaving will occur.
+    If true, the game will autosave.
+If false, no autosaving will occur.

 .. var:: config.history_callbacks = [ ... ]